 It is not always feasible to know the exact year of first collection/observation of a NIS.
 This is common in older publications that provide checklists with no further details.
 The year of introduction is based on the first collection dates reported but these do not necessarily indicate the true year of introduction, which may have been years earlier.

-Due to the time lapse between observation and publication, the rate of introduction for the most recent years (2019-2020), is an underestimate as information on species collected during this period are expected to be published in the next 2 years.
+Due to the time lapse between observation and publication, the rate of introduction for the most recent years (2020-2021), is an underestimate as information on species collected during this period is expected to be published over the next two years.

 Moreover, later inspection of archived samples has often led to the backdating of recent findings.
 This is the case for (1) unreported records, particularly by amateur conchologists who publish their earlier findings only after a species’ identity has been published; (2) overlooked species in museums and/or private collections; and (3) phylogenetic methods revealing the backdating of species, since these methods are now used to identify alien and cryptogenic species.